lmyslinski/blog/src/content/blog/gpu-operator-guide.md

 }
 ```

-And that’s pretty much it - as soon as the `"nvidia.com/gpu"` resource is available, the GPU is ready to roll and the kubelet agent will start assigning gpu pods to the node.
+And that's pretty much it - as soon as the `"nvidia.com/gpu"` resource is available, the GPU is ready to roll and the kubelet agent will start assigning gpu pods to the node.

 ### Post-setup validation